AdaCore/spark2014/docs/ug/gnatprove.rst

 Case 2: State Abstraction Without Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If abstract state is declared by the user but no dependencies are specified on
+If an abstract state (see :ref:`State Abstraction`)
+is declared by the user but no dependencies are specified on
 subprogram declarations, then |GNATprove| generates data and flow dependencies
 which take abstract state into account.